 Not Pictured: Ted Barker, Joan Hansen, Chris Porter

 President, Ben Viscon

 He is active in volunteering for outdoor trail clean ups and efforts to preserve the wild spaces in the northwest and has also been a volunteer with the Washington Wine Commission.
-Ben is also the Owner and Winemaker for a local West Seattle winery called Viscon Cellars.
+Ben is also the Owner and Winemaker for a local West Seattle winery called Viscon Cellars and Viscon Cellars Tasting Room on California Ave.
+SW.
 He is married with two children.

 Corey has been on the West Seattle Food Bank Board since 2006.
 Corey earned his undergraduate degree from Pacific Lutheran University in 1993 and received his MBA in 2000 from University of Phoenix.
 A resident of West Seattle since 2002, he enjoys spending time with his wife and two kids.
 Corey works for JP Morgan Chase.

 Joan graduated from Harvard Law School and moved to Seattle where she was in the private practice of law in the fields of family law, probate and estate planning until she retired in 2011.
 She has lived in West Seattle where she lived with then P.I. reporter and columnist, Shelby Scates, until his death in 2013.
 Joan joined the board in 2013 because she truly wanted to give back to her West Seattle community.
 She is an active climber and a member of both the Mountaineers and the American Alpine Club.